coderefinery/installation/content/github.md

 If you prefer not to create a GitHub account, you can still follow along with the lessons.
-We highly recommend the GitHub account if you are in a interactive workshop, because we can't support other platforms and a few exercises don't work (If you are following CodeRefinery at your own pace, you will have time to work these out).
-But we do support you avoiding Github.
+We highly recommend the GitHub account if you are in a interactive workshop, because we can't support other platforms and a few exercises don't work.
+If you are following CodeRefinery at your own pace, you will have time to work these out.

 GitLab is a good alternative - <https://gitlab.com> or a local version.